scipy/scipy/doc/source/dev/contributor/quickstart_gitpod.rst

         python runtests.py -v

 ``runtests.py`` is another script in the SciPy root directory.
-It runs a suite of tests that make sure SciPy is working as it should, and ``-v`` activates the ``–verbose`` option to show all the test output.
+It runs a suite of tests that make sure SciPy is working as it should, and ``-v`` activates the ``--verbose`` option to show all the test output.

 Quick workspace tour
 ---------------------